nylundthomas/descriptive-analytics/README.md

 # descriptive-analytics
-Projects from the descriptive analytics course in year three
+Assignments from the descriptive analytics course in year three